-We have audited the financial statements of the Washington Suburban Sanitary Commission's Retiree Other Postemployment Benefits Plan (the Plan), a component unit of the Washington Suburban Sanitary Commission as of and for the year ended December 31, 2023, and the related notes to the financial statements, which collectively comprise the Plan's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the Washington Suburban Sanitary Commission's Retiree Other Postemployment Benefits Plan (the Plan), a component unit of the Washington Suburban Sanitary Commission as of and for the years ended December 31, 2024 and 2023, and the related notes to the financial statements, which collectively comprise the Plan's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the fiduciary net position of the Plan as of December 31, 2023, and the changes in its fiduciary net position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the fiduciary net position of the Plan as of December 31, 2024 and 2023, and the changes in its fiduciary net position for the years then ended in accordance with accounting principles generally accepted in the United States of America.